isomerpages/nyp-sirs/_services/1a-career-services.md

 <h4>Train-and-Place Programmes</h4>

 <b>SkillsFuture Work-Study Certificate (Bootcamp in Digital Marketing & Branding)</b>
-<p>The SkillsFuture Work-Study Certificate (Bootcamp in Digital Marketing & Branding) is a SkillsFuture initiative in collaboration with Generation (a US-based global non-profit organisation founded by McKinsey & Company) and SIRS, to equip fresh graduates and mid-career individuals in becoming a Digital Marketeer.
+<p>The SkillsFuture Work-Study Certificate (Bootcamp in Digital Marketing & Branding) is a SkillsFuture initiative, in collaboration with Generation (a US-based global non-profit organisation founded by McKinsey & Company) and SIRS, to train fresh graduates and mid-career individuals as Digital Marketeers.
 Participants will undergo a short intensive bootcamp training before seeking employment.
-This bootcamp involves employers extensively throughout the process, from developing industry-relevant curriculum to identifying suitable participants for the programme and recruitment.</p>
+Employers are extensively involved throughout the process in this bootcamp: from developing industry-relevant curriculum to identifying suitable participants for the programme and recruitment.</p>

 <a href="/services/career-services/work-study-cert-dmb" style="background-color:#06225e; border:white; color:white; padding: 10px 10px; text-align:center; display:inline-block; margin: 4px 2px; cursor:pointer;text-decoration:none;" target="_blank">Find Out More</a>